privet100/transcendence/README.md

   + I'll update you soon on the game websocket
 * basic requirements 20.01.2025
   + All pong game part will be done by Amine?
 Do you need help with front-end (table, paddles, ball, some activity of JS or someone will do it?
-  + Tournament, registration and matchmaking system by Alexey?
-Do you need help?
+  + Tournament, registration and matchmaking system by Alexey
-  + Basic front-end will be done by Alexey? (profile page, other pages) or you need help?
+  + Basic front-end will be done by Alexey? (profile page, other pages)
   + Security - probably we meet requirements by we need to validate input and follow some basic security rules on the front-end part.
 * Modules (only that needs some response / comment)
   + User management - I did back-end (almost); but we need profile page with history of games, possibility to change profile data; see statistics of wins and loses - who will be responsible for this part?
 I can do it but I need template of javascript page (single page structure should be already applied)